Youssef-001/InventoryHub/README.md

 # InventoryHub

 InventoryHub is a Node.js-based application for managing your video game collection.
-It allows users to track and manage their games, including details such as title, platform, release year, and more.
+It allows users to track and manage their games, including details such as title, description, genre, cover.
 Using PostgreSQL as the database, the app provides a simple and efficient way to catalog your games.

 ## Features
-- **Game Management**: Add, update, or remove games in your collection.
+- **Game Management**: Add, update, edit or remove games in your collection.
-- **Game Details**: Store information like title, platform, release year, genre, and status.
+- **Game Details**: Store information like title, description, genre, author, cover.
-- **PostgreSQL Database**: Efficient relational database management for storing game data.
+- **PostgreSQL Database**: Efficient relational database management for storing game data with schema of 3 tables, games,genres,authors
+- **Author Management**: View games by author, add new authors, and automatically delete authors if they no longer have games.
+- **Filtering by Genre**: Filter games by genre using server-side queries.
+- **Search**: Full-text search through the database to find specific games.
+- **Data Validation**: Express Validator ensures proper data input for game forms.
 - **Dynamic UI**: Rendered using EJS for dynamic, interactive pages.

 ## Technologies Used